 Production Coordinators

-Skilled production office management keeping your Chinese production organized and on schedule.
+Skilled production office management that keeps your Chinese shoot organized and on schedule.

-Here is how this works in practice.
-Production planning in China needs deep knowing of local vendors, logistics networks, and administrative systems.
-Our coordinators manage the day-to-day backbone of your production — forms, travel arrangements, gear rentals, and interdepartmental communication across Beijing, Shanghai, Guangzhou and beyond.
-They work closely with production managers and line producers to keep each practical detail organized and prevent small oversights from cascading into costly delays.
+Production planning in China needs deep knowledge of local vendors, logistics networks, and office systems.
+Our coordinators manage the day-to-day backbone of your shoot, from paperwork and travel to gear rentals and communication across Beijing, Shanghai, Guangzhou and beyond.
+They work closely with production managers and line producers to keep each detail in order, so small oversights never grow into costly delays.

-Here is the short of it.
-Through NeedAFixer's China network, we connect you with production coordinators who bring organizational rigor and local expertise to each project.
-Our pros keep set up relationships with China Film Administration and local vendors, making sure efficient logistics management for features, series, and commercial shoots from pre-production through wrap.
+Through NeedAFixer's China network, we connect you with coordinators who bring strong organization and local know-how to each project.
+Our team keeps standing ties with the China Film Administration and local vendors, which drives smooth logistics for features, series, and commercial shoots from pre-production through wrap.

 ACT 01